-- DVDs are the preferred format, primarily because of the dominance of this format in market share.
-They also allow more precise searching and often accommodate widescreen or standard viewing formats.
+- Beyond streaming resources, DVDs are the preferred format, primarily because of the dominance of this format in market share.
+They also allow more precise searching, more frequently include subtitles, and often accommodate widescreen or standard viewing formats.
 Blu-ray formats are purchased selectively.
 DVDs are purchased in the NTSC standard (Region1).
 PAL format may be purchased for titles requested by faculty or graduate students if that is the only format available.

 - Morris Library’s collection of videos primarily is intended to support present and future teaching and research needs in film and media studies and, to a lesser extent, to support acting and performance studies.
 It complements library holdings in cinematic history, theory, aesthetics, criticism, and technical production.

 - The Library purchases feature, documentary, experimental, and animated films.
 While the collection has broad appeal and satisfies extracurricular interests, it is not intended to duplicate films that are readily available through video rental sources.

 - Curriculum relevance and research needs.